yongdd/langevin-fts/README.md

 # Dependencies
 #### C++ Compiler
   Any C++ compiler that supports C++14 standard or higher, but I recommend to use Intel compilers.
-Install Intel oneAPI Base & HPC Toolkit.
 They are free and faster than GCC even on AMD CPU.
+If you want to Intel compilers, install Intel oneAPI Base & HPC Toolkit.

 #### FFT Library
   The modified diffusion equations are solved by pseudospectral method, and that requires a fast Fourirer transform (FFT) library.
 You can choose from following FFT libraries.